-Political violence, civil unrest and protests occur in Solomon Islands and may coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.
+Political violence, civil unrest and protests occur in Solomon Islands and may also coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.

-We advise you to exercise normal safety precautions in Solomon Islands.
 Criminal activity is of particular concern in Honiara and sometimes involves violence.
 Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 Expatriates and visitors can be attractive targets for opportunistic crime.
 You should avoid obvious displays of wealth and take particular care when using automatic teller machines and frequenting crowded places, including local markets.
 House and vehicle break-ins occur, including against expatriates.